-The first to succeed in developing a really good body rotation was George Breen, who broke the 1,500 meters freestyle world record in Melbourne in 1956.
-He was the first with a time below 18 minutes at the Olympics and beat a world record that lasted for two years.
-Nevertheless, Breen didn’t win the final, but came in fourth after a complete loss of stamina.
-The fact that he didn’t win meant that body rotation had to wait a little bit longer for its great breakthrough – this was, in other words, a sort of bump in the road of technique development.
+The first to succeed in developing a good body rotation was George Breen, who broke the 1,500m freestyle world record in Melbourne in 1956.
+He was the first with a time below 18 minutes at the Olympics and set a world record that stood for two years.
+Unfortunately, Breen couldn’t summon the same speed to win the final.
+Body rotation would have to wait a little bit longer for its great breakthrough—it was a bump in the road of technique development.